AjeyPaiK/chaos/docs/installation.md

 1. Disconnect the USB cable
 2. Press the reset button on your Watchy
 3. The Lorenz attractor should start appearing immediately
-4. The pattern will begin evolving every 3 seconds
+4. The pattern will begin evolving every 0.5 seconds
+5. Moon phase and sunrise/sunset will display based on configured location

 ## Troubleshooting